ystxn/resume/index.md

 * Built data visualisation dashboards that enabled decision analysis for the APAC wind down programme

 ### Business Analyst, Market Risk Technology
-* Coordinated with risk managers and development teams to translate issues into implementation outcomes
+* Managed delivery of in-house market risk platform, liaising with risk managers and engineering
-* Minimised impact to risk sensitivity and VaR metrics from upstream changes through tolerance analysis
+* Mitigated impact to risk sensitivity and VaR metrics from upstream changes through tolerance analysis
-* Developed an interactive guide that improved global understanding of the diverse market risk management environment, highlighting relationships of sensitivities used to risk manage products
+* Developed an interactive guide that highlights relationships of sensitivities used to risk manage products

 ### Developer, Operations Technology
 * Developed VBA-based tools for operations teams to enable reconciliation, clearing, reporting functions
-* Migrated legacy TIBCO middleware scheduled tasks onto a SQL Server Integration Services layer
 * Pioneered usage of Python to facilitate straight-through reconciliation of counterparty settlement data

 # Education